Get a piece of a label

 Rather say

-notation = list(RCLabels::bracket_notation, RCLabels::arrow_notation)
+notation = list(RCLabels::bracket_notation, RCLabels::arrow_notation).

 Examples